OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-01.md

 ## 1 Peter 1:5

-who are protected by the power of God through faith for a salvation ready to be revealed in the last time.
+who, through faith, are safeguarded by the power of God for a salvation that is ready to be revealed at the last time.

 ## 1 Peter 1:6